thekrprince/system-design-notes/Intro/1-Architecture.md

-# **System Design Guide**

-## Why System Design?

-- System design is a critical phase in the development process of any complex software or hardware system.
-It involves the process of defining the architecture, components, modules, interfaces, and data for a system to satisfy specified requirements.

-## Architectural characteristics of web-based applications
+# Architectural characteristics of web-based applications

 - Some web-based applications use a two-tier architecture, and some use the n-tier architecture that consists of three or more tiers.